Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • increased venous pressure;

-• insufficient intake of fluid into the body;
+• insufficient fluid intake into the body;

 • prolonged significant blood loss;

-• blood loss with burns;
+• blood loss from burns;

-• states of shock.
+• state of shock.

 Symptoms